robotology/idyntree/README.md

 ## Installation

-It is recommended to install iDynTree via the [codyco-superbuild](https://github.com/robotology/codyco-superbuild)/
+It is recommended to install iDynTree via the [codyco-superbuild](https://github.com/robotology/codyco-superbuild).

 ### Bindings
 To compile bindings to iDynTree in several scriping languages, you should enable them using the `IDYNTREE_USES_PYTHON`, `IDYNTREE_USES_LUA`, `IDYNTREE_USES_MATLAB` CMake options.

+Several examples for using the bindigs are available in https://github.com/robotology-playground/idyntree/blob/master/doc/geometric_classes.md .

 Then, properly accessing bindings to iDynTree can require some additional steps.
 #### Python